<Home/Articles/A guide to Paris’ best arrondissements

 You’ll likely want to hop on the Paris Metro to get to the hilly 18th Arrondissement.
 This is home to the famous Montmartre, a pretty village now incorporated into the city.
 Its steep winding streets are lined with pastel-hued and ivy-clad terraces and topped by the Sacré-Cœur basilica.
 The church’s prime spot on a hill overlooking the city makes it extremely well-visited.
 Hang out on its wide steps and lawns, along with a whole host of other visitors and locals, and enjoy panoramic views of Paris spread out before you.

-Beyond Montmartre, the 18th boasts the giant Puces flea market, the biggest in all of France.
+Beyond Montmartre, the 18th boasts the giant Puces flea market, the biggest in all of France which is why it’s on our list of the best arrondissements.
 The famous Moulin Rouge cabaret in the red-light district of Pigalle is another classic draw.
 Then there’s Little Africa, with its vibrant music scene, fragrant markets, and color-popping fabric stalls.

 Make it happen

-Are you ready to don your designer jacket and explore the streets of Paris?
-Get in touch with a local expert today and start discussing your French fancies!
+Are you ready to don your designer jacket and explore Paris’ best arrondissements?
+Get in touch with a local expert today and start discussing your French fancies even if it doesnt include on of the best arrondissements – TravelLocal can tailor any trip!

 Book with confidence